Performance of Domain-Wall Encoding for Quantum Annealing: Discrete Quadratic Models

 For each discrete variable $d_i$, we have $m-1$ spin variables and two fixed spins at the edges of the chain ${s}_{i, -1} = -1$ and ${s}_{i, m-1}=1$.
 The variable $d_i$ is correctly encoded if there is a single domain wall in the Ising chain.
 This is enforced by the penalty Hamiltonian describing a ferromagnetic coupling between the Ising spin variables

 where $\kappa$ is a coupling large enough to enforce a single domain wall in the ground state (cf.~\cite{chancellor2019}).
+A concrete example of one-hot and domain wall encodings ($m=4$ for one-hot and $m=4$ for domain-wall is provided in table \ref{tab:dw_oh}.
 Then, the binary variable $x_{i, \alpha}$ depends on the values of the spin variable according to

 and Equation~\eqref{eq:constraint} is fulfilled.
 Note that only $m-1$ variables (the inner spins) are needed to encode a variable with $m$ different values.
 This is one less than in the one-hot-encoding case.
 Hence, the total Hamiltonian for the DQM reads